Great white shark breach captured on camera during California surf competition

-(KTLA) – San Onofre State Beach near San Clemente, Californina is a known breeding ground for great white sharks, but only rarely are they captured on camera.
+(KTLA) – San Onofre State Beach near San Clemente, California, is a known breeding ground for great white sharks, but only rarely are they captured on camera.

 Even rarer: images of a great white breaching in California.